"Do Unto Others As You Want to Be Done to You"

 - Volunteer your time at a place you respect

-- Send a friend whose needing food or supplies a package from alice.com (grocery store online)
+- Send a friend who needs food or supplies a package from alice.com (grocery store online)

 - Get Involved in the Numerous Holiday Missions during Christmas time!

-They see us gossip about how this person does this or that, and yet we do the same or similar thing.
-It's important that we act the part of who we want to portray.
-And to think about not just what we shouldn't do, but what we should do?
+They see us gossip about how this person does this or that, yet we do the same or similar thing.
+We must act the part of who we want to portray.
+And to think about what we shouldn't do, but what we should do?
 Is there something you feel called to do?
 Someone who needs help, that if you were in the same situation, you too would want someone to help you?

 So I pray, "Dear Lord, open our eyes to the needs that we are capable of fulfilling in others.
 Help us be judges of ourselves and not of others.
-Guide us, teach us, and thank you so much for loving and forgiving us.
-In Jesus Name...
-Amen."
+Guide us, teach us, and thank you for loving and forgiving us.
+In Jesus' Name, Amen."